seigenbrode/mlops-sagemaker-jenkins-byo/README.md

 In this workshop, we are using Jenkins as the Docker build server; however, you can also choose to use a secondary build environment such as [AWS Code Build](https://aws.amazon.com/codebuild) as a managed build environment that also integrates with other orchestration tools such as Jenkins.
 Below we are creating an Elastic Container Registry (ECR) where we will push our built docker images.

-1) Login to the AWS Account provided: https://console.aws.amazon.com
+1) Login to the AWS Account provided

 2) Verify you are in **us-east-1/N.Virginia**

 3) Go to **Services** -> Select **Elastic Container Registry**